LaryCxb/Blockchain/README.md

 if the generation time of previous block was shorter than 5 seconds or longer than 20 seconds.

 ## Getting started
-These instructions will help you to understand how to run and use the application.
+These instructions will help you to run and use the application.

 ### Prerequisites
 Things you need to use the program.